gregja/algoravix/README.md

 ---

-Three examples of algorave machines, to play and have fun with electronic sounds and rythms.
+4 examples of algorave machines, to play and have fun with electronic sounds and rythms.

 The exemples are inspired by a more simple algorave machine proposed by